DevEkode/docker-wine/wine-base/README.md

 # docker-wine-base

-Docker image with the latest `winehq-stable` configured.
+Docker image with the latest `winehq-devel` configured.